nidhisri99/Online-IPL-Ticket-Booking/README.md

 The goal of this project is to provide minimalistic django project template that everyone can use, which _just works_ out of the box and has the basic setup you can expand on.

-Template is written with django 1.11 and python 3 in mind.
+Template is written with Django 3.0.4 and python 3 in mind.

 ![Default Home View](__screenshots/home.png?raw=true "Title")